awslabs/git-secrets/README.rst

     git secrets --add --allowed 'my regex pattern'

 You can also add regular expressions patterns to filter false positives to a .gitallowed file located in the repository's root directory.
+Lines starting with # are skipped (comment line) and empty lines are also skipped.

 First, git-secrets will extract all lines from a file that contain a prohibited match.
 Included in the matched results will be the full path to the name of